Gardens, (Green) Squares, and Parks in Paris

 Jardin Anne Frank

 The Anne Frank Garden is a beautiful green space in one of the densest neighborhoods of Paris, especially in summer when it is in full bloom.
-The garden is a complimentary space for the Museum of Art and History of Judaism.
+The garden is a complementary space for the Museum of Art and History of Judaism.

 Address: 14P Impasse Berthaud